ikenna/scalafutures/docs/4_Callbacks_on_futures.md

 A future can either

-A. execute successfully.
+1. execute successfully.
 In this case the Future completes with a result wrapped by an object of type `scala.util.Success` (which is a subtype of `scala.util.Try`)

 or

-B. throw an exception.
+2. throw an exception.
 In this case the Future completes with a result wrapped by an object of type `scala.util.Failure` (also a subtype of `scala.util.Try`)

 There are 3 callbacks you can specify on Futures and Promises